damies13/BrassRazoo/Doc/Commissions.md

 *   A fixed commission of 0.001 BRZ is charged for each record with no associated monetary value.
 *   The total value derived from Method B cannot exceed 1% of the total stakes held by the server.

-### Roll Back Records
+### Reversal Records

-For the purposes of calculating commisions, roll back records shall be treated as having no monetary value.
+For the purposes of calculating commisions, reversal records shall be treated as having no monetary value.

 ## Minimum Block Size